Azure/reliable-web-app-pattern-dotnet/workshop/4 - Reliability/README.md

     The `GetRetryPolicy` method returns a `IAsyncPolicy<HttpResponseMessage>` that can be used to retry HTTP requests.
 The `HandleTransientHttpError` method tells Polly to retry the HTTP request if the response is a transient HTTP error.
 The `WaitAndRetryAsync` method tells Polly to retry the HTTP request using a specified delay between retries.

-*Verifying this for the next steps*
+*Verifying this with stakeholders for the next steps*

 1. Now, we have to tell application for a `HttpClient` that is used to communicate to the **Weather Forecast** service to use the retry policy.